 Sparc was started by Hans Maarten Wikkerink after 15 years of experience in the construction industry.
 He is a registered architect in New York State and in the Netherlands and a member of the American Institute of Architects.
 His Master of Science in Architecture came from the prestigious Academy of Architecture in Amsterdam.
 Besides architecture, he studied Art and Architectural History at the University of Amsterdam.

+In the past 20 years, Hans Maarten has led several multidisciplinary teams to manage often complex adaptive reuse projects, from converting school buildings and office buildings into cultural centers to renovating precious landmarked buildings.
 Working in New York City’s challenging context in the past decade has made him an expert in the city’s building code and zoning resolution, proven by many plan approvals in different leadership roles.

 Hans Maarten has won several awards like the ‘Geurt Bevink Bokaal’ award from the city of Amsterdam for best adaptive reuse project.
 He was a nominee of the prestigious Dutch Archiprix, runner-up in the international Unbuild Housing Awards, and received an honorable mention in the New York City Affordable Housing Challenge.